jsonion/node-rhizome/README.md

 */
 ```

 ### Including and excluding objects from dataset based on schema

 By introducing simple include and exclude rules, data objects are either included or excluded from remapping to the resulting dataset.

-Using `__includeOnFullMatch` key at a given object level, objects are included when all keys, defined in an array, are matched.
+Using `__includeOnFullMatch` key at a given level in the schema, objects are included when all keys, defined in an array, are matched.

 With `__excludeOnKeyMatch` the opposite holds true.
 When any key, defined in an array, appears in the object, the object is excluded from remapping.